Asthma Awareness

 By the end of this course, learners will be able to:

-• Understand the impact of falls on individuals and services.
+- Understand the impact of learning disabilities on communication, independence, and daily living.

 Who is it for?